fbpx

 There are different types of living benefits insurance riders.
 The most common are terminal illness riders, chronic condition riders, critical illness riders.

-• A terminal illness rider allows a policyholder to access funds from their death benefit upon diagnosis of a terminal illness.
+This type of rider allows a policyholder to access funds from their death benefit upon diagnosis of a terminal illness.
 Many terminal illness policies include an anticipated life expectancy range from six to 24 months.

 Pros and Cons of Using Your Living Benefits